-California Senior Leaders Alliance (CSLA), a fiscally sponsored project of Community Partners, is an elder-created and led statewide civic engagement organization.
+California Senior Leaders Alliance (CSLA) is an elder-created and led statewide civic engagement organization.
 CSLA is seen as the most diverse grassroots civic engagement and advocacy organization in the State.
 With over 100 active senior members representing communities of color, low-income seniors, LGBT and seniors with disabilities.
 CSLA is committed to meeting the needs of California’s diverse aging population.
 CSLA is dedicated to: 1) creating healthier communities that enable seniors to age in place with holistic integrated care and services; and 2) to promoting education and awareness about promising programs, models and policies with special attention to the needs of the most vulnerable seniors.
 Affordable senior housing, accessible transportation, economic and food security; and most recently Compassionate Choices, the Coordinated Care Initiative and the Village model are among the policy and programmatic issues on which CSLA focuses.

 The Alliance’s mission is, “To promote, advocate for and contribute to the health and well-being of seniors, their families and communities statewide, through a diverse and grassroots coalition of California Senior Leaders”.
 Policy priorities include health care reform, integrating long term care and supportive services, economic security, including affordable housing, transportation, inter-generational and age-friendly communities, programs and policies for special populations (e.g., veterans, LGBT elders, rural residents and vulnerable youth), and promoting civic engagement.
 Senior Leaders work locally, regionally and statewide to help effect change.